When they were little, they asked me where babies come from. I told them babies usually come from mommies tummies, but they didn’t come from mine.

 From there, it has been easy.
 I have a very strict, “NO DARKNESS” policy.

 Mostly it’s fun– like the day we talked about dressing carefully because you don’t know who sees you; you wouldn’t want some gal to tempt your friend on purpose.
 What if someone, who wasn’t me, was knowingly causing your dad distraction?
 Afterwards, we went shopping for pretty underthings, because it’s a celebration.
 It’s good to feel pretty.
-It’s good to give those parts greater honor.
+It’s good to give greater honor.
 It’s good to remind ourselves we are a treasure.
 They’re like Superman’s suit.
 When you see Clark Kent, you don’t know what’s under that business casual.
 Clark does.

 Sometimes, it’s awkward, but I’m so used to it, I forget other people live to avoid it.
 I attack it like a guy with a sword attacks a dragon.* [Except, right now.
 I’m putting off one I’m going to need